brunjo/rowGrid.js/README.md

 # rowGrid.js (no jQuery required)
-> This version of rowGrid.js is **not fully documented** yet.
+> This version of rowGrid.js is not fully documented yet.
 Check out the master branch of this repository to see the documented [jQuery version](https://github.com/brunjo/rowGrid.js).

-**rowGrid.js is a small, lightweight (~900 bytes gzipped) JavaScript plugin for placing images (or other items) in  straight rows.**
+**rowGrid.js is a small, lightweight (~1kB gzipped) JavaScript plugin for placing images (or other items) in straight rows.**

-The grid is similar to grids on Google Image Search, flickr, shutterstock and Google+ images.
+The grid is similar to grids on Google Image Search, Flickr, Shutterstock and Google+ images.

 Features: